Everyone should have access to high-quality, comprehensive healthcare.

-Everyone should have health insurance, regardless of where and if they work.
-And everyone should have access to quality healthcare, regardless of where they live.
+Everyone should have health insurance, regardless of where and if they work, and everyone should have access to quality healthcare, regardless of where they live.
+Nobody should have to avoid the doctor’s office or hospital because they can’t afford it.
 Because of these beliefs, I support Senator John Marty’s Minnesota Health Plan, a single, statewide plan that would cover all Minnesotans for all their medical needs.
-Read more about Senator Marty’s plan here and here.
+Read more about Senator Marty’s plan here.

 Though I am not required by law to do so, my business provides insurance coverage for our full-time staff.
 It is the single largest business cost that I incur outside of payroll.
 Each year, I meet with our insurance broker to find out how much the rates have increased, and I find that coverage continues to become more restrictive.
 The rising cost of healthcare is a problem for both employers and employees.